ixartz/Next-js-Boilerplate/README.md

 To complete the setup, update the `checkly.config.ts` file with your own email address and production URL.

+### Arcjet security and bot protection

+The project uses [Arcjet](https://launch.arcjet.com/Q6eLbRE), a security as code product that includes several features that can be used individually or combined to provide defense in depth for your site.

+To set up Arcjet, [create a free account]((https://launch.arcjet.com/Q6eLbRE)) and get your API key.
+Then add it to the `ARCJET_KEY` environment variable.

+Arcjet is configured with two main features: bot detection and the Arcjet Shield WAF:

+- [Bot detection](https://docs.arcjet.com/bot-protection/concepts) is configured to allow search engines, preview link generators e.g. Slack and Twitter previews, and to allow common uptime monitoring services.
+All other bots, such as scrapers and AI crawlers, will be blocked.
+You can [configure additional bot types](https://docs.arcjet.com/bot-protection/identifying-bots) to allow or block.
+- [Arcjet Shield WAF](https://docs.arcjet.com/shield/concepts) will detect and block common attacks such as SQL injection, cross-site scripting, and other OWASP Top 10 vulnerabilities.

+Arcjet is configured with a central client at `src/libs/Arcjet.ts` that includes the Shield WAF rules.
+Additional rules are configured in `src/app/[locale]/(auth)/layout.tsx` and `src/app/[locale]/(marketing)/page.tsx` based on the page type.

 ### Useful commands

 #### Bundle Analyzer